EvilFlowersCatalog/EvilFlowersViewer/README.md

 # Features

-- PDF document rendering directly in the browser
+1. PDF document rendering directly in the browser
-- Zoom in and out of documents
+2. Zoom in and out of documents
-- Page navigation through a page thumbnail view
+3. Page navigation through a page thumbnail view
-- Text search within documents
+4. Text search within documents
-- Share the entire document or with selected pages
+5. Share the entire document or with selected pages
+    - Select wanted pages (1, 3-5, 10) or none (means whole document)
+    - Choose lifespan expectancy (1 day, 7 days, 30 days)
+    - Click on share where your function will take care of given inputs
+    - Your function returns link for your shared document
+    - Our viewer will generate QR Code of given link
-- Citate export in BibTeX, BibLaTeX, RIS and bibliography
+6. Citate export in BibTeX, BibLaTeX, RIS and bibliography
-- Changing themes
+7. Changing themes

 ## Features Under Development